dorianbenitez/project_10/README.txt

 the option to edit code and restart execution by entering "rs".
 This is very handy for debugging.
 For a simple, single run - you can instead use
 "npm start".
 After execution, you should see that a file named "helloworld2.png" has been created within the directory containing "main.js".
 Opening the file, you will be able to see the rendered business flow diagram.

+After the successful execution of both "npm start" and "npm test", it is time to deploy the app to a server.
+The steps for this can be found in the README file inside of the "business_mapper" folder.